Skip to main content

 Kids Ski Free

-Sestriere's lift ticket prices land well below what you'd pay at comparable French mega-resorts, making it one of the best value ski passes in the western Alps.
-Based on 2025/26 Via Lattea (Milky Way) pricing, expect to pay around €47 to €58 for an adult day pass depending on whether you visit during low or high season.
+Your family will walk away from Sestriere feeling like you scored a major win on lift tickets.
+These prices land well below what you'd pay at comparable French mega-resorts, making it one of the best value ski passes in the western Alps.
+Based on 2026/27 Via Lattea (Milky Way) pricing, expect to pay around €47 to €58 for an adult day pass depending on whether you visit during low or high season.
 That's roughly 20% to 30% less than a day at Les Trois Vallées for a ski area that still covers over 400km of terrain across five Italian resorts plus a bonus day in France.

 Day Pass Pricing

 Sestriere uses a tiered pricing system with low season, high season, and peak periods.
 For adults, expect to pay around €47 for a low season day and closer to €58 in high season.
-A half-day pass (from 1pm onward) drops to around €39.50 in low season and €45 in high season, which is a smart play if you're arriving mid-afternoon or have young legs that fade after lunch.
+A half-day pass (from 1pm onward) drops to around €39.50 in low season and €45 in high season, which is perfect if you're arriving mid-afternoon or have little ones who hit their limit after lunch.

 The child price listed through some aggregators shows around €93 for a six-day pass, which works out to roughly €15 to €16 per day.
 That's a steep discount from the adult rate, but double-check the exact ages that qualify when you buy.
 Seniors (typically 65+) also get meaningful savings, with a six-day pass running around €228 compared to €295 for adults, based on reported Via Lattea pricing.